SAHorowitz/MSFS2020-PilotPathRecorder/README.md

 # Version History
+v1.2.1 - Added ability for the application to check for updates

 v1.2.0 - Added the ability to know if your plane is on the ground or in the air.
 Changed yellow push-pins on Flight Path Data Points to green meaning plane is on the ground or blue meaning plane is the air.
 This way people can zoom in on when their plane landed or took off and look at detail easier.

 Note that previous flights recorded in the database assume plane is in the air the entire flight.
 Only new flights recorded will distinguish whether the plane is on the ground or in the air.